 *Saad, L. F & Di Angelo, R. (2020).
 Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor.
 Sourcebooks.

 For readers of White Fragility, White Rage, So You Want To Talk About Race, The New Jim Crow, How to Be an Anti-Racist, and more, who are ready to closely examine their own beliefs and biases and do the work it will take to create social change.

 Stern, C., and Bettmann, E.H.
 (2000).
 Hate Hurts: How Children Learn and Unlearn Prejudice.
 New York, NY: Scholastic.

 A guide for parents, other caregivers, teachers, and children with advice for adults about helping children who have been targeted by hate and about raising and educating children to be respectful and caring citizens.

 Please consider purchasing any of these books from one of our local bookstores including:

-** Our Equity Coordinator thinks this book is great!
+* Our Equity Director thinks this book is simply awesome!